 In this article, you are going to learn how to backup computer files to external hard drive in Windows 11, 10, 8.1, 8, 7, XP, Vista?
 For detailed steps, please keep reading below.

 Why do I need to backup computer files?

 Files backup can help you return things to normal when disaster strikes.
 By backing up files, you have a copy of your files.
 In this way, if your computer crashes or is attacked by a virus, you are still able to restore files from backup images to your computer.
-Unlike disk backup, file backup only backup the files which are of the most importance to you or cannot easily replaced, such as financial information, digital photos, music, videos or programs.
+Unlike disk backup, file backup only backup the files which are of the most important to you or cannot easily be replaced, such as financial information, digital photos, music, videos or programs.

 The price is affordable.
 Nowdays, external hard drive is very reliable and reasonably cheap nowadays.
 The price of CD/DVD is also acceptable, but its storage space is not big enough.

 The device is portable and can take everywhere.
 This is very important for users who need to use backup files at different places, such as, home, office.

 Save backup time.
 Compared with NAS or online storage, backing up your files to external hard drive does not require a good internet connection.
 So, the backup time will be less.

 How to backup files to an external hard drive (3 ways)